Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/group-by/_index.md

 - clickhouse group by
 - clickhouse memory
 description: >
-    Learn about GROUP BY clause in ClickHouse.
+    Learn about GROUP BY clause in ClickHouse®.
 weight: 1
 ---